robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

   - product concept is user focused
   - users are built into the development process
   - tools are chosen and discarded based on utility, by the project team
+  - a clear, short-term roll-out strategy for new products or new features.

+Known poisons:

+  - technology decisions being made independent of the team
+  - product sponsors are disengaged or disinterested (deferring responsibility)
+  - users are distant from the process, or the resources needed to properly engage the users are not available
+  - poor strategy for, or poor communication regarding, product release
+  - team identifies critical usability or utility concerns, but the product plan does not adjust to compensate.

 ### Building Resilient Teams and Team-Spaces

 Components of this include: